trevorcampbell/dynamic-means/README.md

 	See [the Dynamic Means paper](http://arxiv.org/abs/1305.6659) for a description of the values `lambda, T_Q, K_tau, Q, tau`.

-5a.
-[Dynamic Means] To cluster the first window of data, just call the `DynMeans::cluster` function
+5. To cluster the first window of data with Dynamic Means, just call the `DynMeans::cluster` function
 	<pre>
 	vector&lt;Eigen::Vector2d> dataWindow1;
 	...